 LESSONS FROM 2020

-No one would argue with the assertion that this has been a year of unprecedented challenge for the church.
-Outreach magazine wanted to learn directly from leaders on the front lines about how their churches have been innovating, meeting people’s needs and serving as a force for healing.
+No one would argue that this has been a year of unprecedented challenge for the church.
+Outreach magazine spoke with leaders on the front lines to learn how their congregations are innovating, meeting people’s needs, and serving as a force for healing—helping people experience Jesus through the leadership of individuals like Kevin Geer.

-Here, Kevin Geer, lead pastor of Canvas Church (Fastest-Growing 79, Largest 80) in Kalispell, Montana, relates his thoughts on the global pandemic, the recent and ongoing racial tensions and how leading the church is changing.
+Kevin Geer, lead pastor of Canvas Church (ranked 79th Fastest-Growing and 80th Largest) in Kalispell, Montana, shares his perspective on the global pandemic, ongoing racial tensions, and the evolving nature of ministry, including the importance of holding loosely to leadership preferences.

-At the beginning of the pandemic, we allowed community leaders to leverage our platform for their benefit.
-Every Wednesday evening we would broadcast on social media conversations with local leaders, including the health department director, mayor, school superintendent, state senator, hospital CEO and several others.
-It was a win to us if they felt like it was a win for them.
-This resulted in being part of the fabric of our community at a needed time.
+At the beginning of the pandemic, we allowed community leaders to leverage our platform for the public good.
+Every Wednesday evening, we broadcast social media conversations with local officials, including the health department director, mayor, school superintendent, state senator, and hospital CEO.
+By ensuring these leaders felt supported, Canvas Church became an integral part of the community fabric during a critical time.

 Canvas encouraged watch parties where people gathered in their homes and other venues to watch our worship experience.
 Many wins came from this: Spouses who would never attend church in a building participated every week, people who were casual friends became life friends, and so many opportunities were created for people to experience Jesus in a life-changing way.
 At our largest campus where we have five gatherings, we moved our two Sunday gatherings to video venue.
 This moved many of our church people to Saturday and opened up seating at prime times to reach unchurched people who really don’t care if it is live or video teaching.